Isaac Lab Tasks

 Notes

-- Use the import-based method when you want the change to stay explicit in the script.
+- Use the import-based method when the change should stay explicit in the script.

-- Use the symlink-based method when you want to avoid touching multiple RL entrypoint files.
+- Use the symlink-based method when multiple RL entrypoint files should remain untouched.

 Training Workflows